 The US dollar is the standard for international trade, and gold is always traded in US dollars.
-Even if you’re buying in another nation, the dealer will have paid for the gold in the equivalent amount of US dollars, and then simply translated the price to the currency of the nation in question.
-For instance, a dealer might offer an ounce of gold in pounds sterling, and you might pay for that gold in pounds; however, the dealer originally paid for it in US dollars.
+Even if you’re buying in another nation, the dealer will likely have paid for the gold in a close equivalent amount of US dollars, and then simply translated the price to the currency of the nation in question.
+For instance, a dealer might offer an ounce of gold in British pound sterling, and you might pay for that gold in British pounds; however, the dealer often originally paid for many of their gold bullion product inventory in US dollars.
 All gold transactions hinge on the value of the US dollar, no matter where the sale is taking place around the world.

 Is today’s gold price the same in all nations?

-Today’s gold price is ultimately the same in all countries around the world.
-The spot price is set and then converted into other currencies.
+Gold price today is ultimately the same in all countries around the world.
+The gold spot price is converted into other currencies.
 So, while you might pay more of a particular currency for an ounce of gold in another area of the world, the actual value in US dollars would be the same.
 If today’s gold price were different in various areas, there would be an opportunity for arbitrage, and that is not acceptable in the gold market, unlike other financial markets like the Forex.